 I provide individual psychotherapy in English and Turkish.

 Background: I completed my academic training at California School of Professional Psychology in 2004 and I have received diplomate status in clinical psychology by American Board of Professional Psychology in 2007.
 I am a licensed psychologist in California and British Columbia (retirement status).
-Currently I am a Master’s candidate in Bioethics (Health Care Ethics) at Loyola Marymount University.
+I have also completed a Master’s degree in Bioethics at Loyola Marymount University in 2017.
 I have worked in community mental health organizations, hospitals, NGO’s, psychiatric clinics, and private practice.
 I have also taught undergraduate and graduate courses in counseling and psychology in several programs and supervised mental health professionals.